Florida Schools: Canaveral Port Authority Assists Brevard County Schools

 Brevard County Schools, one of the largest school districts in the country, is facing a financial crisis.
-That crisis has led them to consider the closure of three schools, which has also led to threats of civil rights lawsuits if the school closures come to fruition.
+That crisis has led them to consider closing three schools, which has also led to threats of civil rights lawsuits if the school closures come to fruition.
 Now, hope has come to Brevard County Schools in the ninth hour from an unlikely source - the Canaveral Port Authority.

 Port Commissioner Offers $5 Million to Save Schools

-The three Brevard schools on the chopping block are Gardendale and South Lake Elementary and Clearlake Middle School.
+The three Brevard schools on the chopping block are Gardendale South Lake Elementary and Clearlake Middle School.
 Florida Today reports that Port Commissioner Bruce Deardoff has proposed a $5 million donation to keep the three Brevard County schools open.
-The money would come directly from the port authority, which is currently sitting on a surplus of $52 million with another $20 million expected from profits this year.
+The money would come directly from the port authority, currently sitting on a surplus of $52 million, with another $20 million expected from profits this year.

 The money proposed by Deardoff would be enough to keep all three schools open for two more years.
-That would be sufficient time to see if voters approve a sales or property tax levy in 2014 that would provide ongoing financial support for the schools.
+That would be sufficient time to see if voters approve a sales or property tax levy in 2014 to provide ongoing financial support for the schools.
 Deardoff calls the move a “no-brainer,” that would help Brevard schools at a time when they need it the most.

 “In my three years at Port Canaveral, I have never voted on an issue which would do so much good for in the port district for so little money,” Deardoff stated at Florida Today.